robesris/shopscan/README.md

 cd shopscan
 bundle install

-\# set LIST_LENGTH to any non-negative number to test all permutations of that length
+\# set LIST_LENGTH to any non-negative number to test all permutations of that length (default is 1)
 LIST_LENGTH=5 rspec -fd